Therapy for Anxiety

 Tailored Therapy for Anxiety to Help You Build Skills That Will Serve You Long Past The End of Therapy

 At Approach Therapy, we help clients manage stress, filter through the noise, and prioritize the tasks and people that matter most to them.
 Therapy usually starts with an intake assessment that usually takes places over the course of three sessions.
 During that time your therapist will ask lots of questions to learn about you, your life and what’s been bothering you.
 You and your therapist will also be able to get to know each other a bit and learn what it would be like to work together.
 Ultimately, our hope is that you find a therapist you are comfortable talking to, whom you could learn to trust, and who you want to work with, not simply someone who you can tolerate because they take your insurance or because you cannot find another therapist who fits into your schedule.
+We need to know about types of therapy for anxiety.

 Therapists at Approach Therapy are trained in evidence-based practices.
 Oftentimes therapy for anxiety involves using Cognitive Behavioral Therapy (CBT) techniques because CBT is one of the most effective therapies to treat anxiety.
 At its core, CBT helps you better understand and change your thoughts, feelings, and behaviors.
 Your therapists may select components of CBT or other exercises to help learn to manage your anxiety.
 In addition, you may be asked to complete activities or exercises between sessions to help you solidify skills you learned in session.